 ‘Stats Out Of Context’ is part of the ‘Reads from The Analyst’ podcast feed, where you will find other great insights into the world of football with a particular focus on the Premier League, with our most recent episode focusing on the youngest managers in the history of the Premier League.
 This episode, and many other episodes, are available to listen to now.

-We all know that Brian Deane scored the first ever Premier League goal and that Alan Shearer is the all-time leading Premier League goal...
+Everyone knows that Brian Deane scored the first ever Premier League goal, right, but what about the first ever Premier League hat-trick?
+Well it...